 - any disc, tape or other article or any material from which sounds, images, writings or messages are capable or being produced or reproduced (with or without the aid of another article or device)

 - understand that if they do not provide all relevant documents the department and its officers may have to defend their conduct before the Information Commissioner or the Queensland Civil and Administrative Tribunal (QCAT).
 It could also result in an adverse report to Parliament about the department's non-compliance

 - keep an accurate record of time spent searching for and retrieving the documents.
 However, the time spent by employees in photocopying or collating any materials or searching for documents where they should have been, but ultimately are not situated, cannot be recorded by the employee undertaking these tasks.

 An employee who has been delegated the role of Information Access Officer for their business unit is to:

 - provide advice on Right to Information and information privacy requests

 - coordinate within the required timeframes approval processes including searching for the required information/documents consulting with Legal and Administrative Law Branch, when required

-- prepare and advise on the administrative release of information following the Administrative Access Scheme process
+- prepare and advise on the administrative release of information following the Administrative Access Scheme (DET employees only) process

 - create records where necessary within an authorised recordkeeping system of the original request and documents